darvid7/interest-mapping/README.md

 The mapping (embeddings created) dependent highly on your dataset.

-This is a wip, at the moment we have a working Word2Vec model :smiley:
+This is a wip, at the moment we have a working Word2Vec model :smiley: :tada:

+We have experimented with TensorFlow and gensim and have decided to use gensim because it is easier to implement.

 ## Installation